-Scuba & Wreck Diving In Truk Lagoon, Chuuk, on Atol & Islands Whilst on Vacation to The Carolina Islands
+Scuba & Wreck Diving In Truk Lagoon, Chuuk, on Atols in the Carolina Islands

-Scuba diving in Chuuk (formerly Truk) lagoon or around the small islands is a breath taking, surreal and an unforgettable life experience.
+Scuba diving or snorkelling in Chuuk (formerly Truk) lagoon or around the small islands is a breath taking, surreal and an unforgettable life experience.

 Wreck diving has never been such an adventure as Chuuk Lagoon has thousands of World War Two artifacts lying virtually intact on the sea bed.